peterphitran/Contribution/README.md

 | Base (port 4000)     | full supergraph          | **present**                 |
 | Contract (port 4099) | `public-no-pii` endpoint | **filtered out**            |

 All non-PII `User` fields remained in both.
-This proves that a gateway pointed at the contract supergraph endpoint — exactly as the new Hive Gateway / Hive Router / Apollo Router instructions describe — serves the filtered schema.
-I also visually reviewed the rendered MDX: the intro lists all three runtimes, and each `###` subsection shows a copy-paste example with the correct CDN endpoint pattern and a link to its canonical docs page.
+This proves that a gateway pointed at the contract supergraph endpoint serves the filtered schema, exactly as the new Hive Gateway, Hive Router, and Apollo Router instructions describe.
+I also reviewed the rendered MDX: the intro lists all three runtimes, and each `###` subsection shows a copy-paste example with the correct CDN endpoint pattern and a link to its canonical docs page.

 ---